ShaderFrog/glsl-parser/README.md

 }
 ```

+If you want to check if a caught error is an `instanceof` a `GlslSyntaxError`,
-The error class lives on the parser object itself:
+then you need to use the Peggy `SyntaxError` error object, which lives on the
+parser:
 ```ts
 console.log(error instanceof parser.SyntaxError)
 // true
 ```

+The only error the parser intentionally throws is a `GlslSyntaxError`.
+You
+should be safe to cast it to a `GlslSyntaxError` with `as` in Typescript.

-The error message is automatically generated by Peggy:
+The error message string is automatically generated by Peggy:
 ```ts
 console.log(error.message)
 // 'Expected ",", ";", "=", or array specifier but end of input found'
 ```

-It includes the location of the error.
-Note `source` is the `grammarSource`
+The error object includes the location of the error.
+It is not printed in the
-string provided to the parser options, which is `undefined` by default.
+error message by default.
 ```ts
 console.log(error.location)
 /*